'Everything about the Gulf of St. Lawrence was warmer in 2021': federal scientist | CBC News

 Habitat changing

-So far, some parts of the Gulf — such as the Magdalen Shallows — remain cool enough for important commercial species like snow crab, while the deep water habitat is being affected in the northern Gulf.
+So far, some parts of the gulf — such as the Magdalen Shallows — remain cool enough for important commercial species like snow crab, while the deep water habitat is being affected in the northern gulf.

 The thermal range for northern shrimp is compressing, which may force them further up the water column.